 The commentary below appeared in January 2020 in one of the leading Flemish-Belgian newspapers (De Standaard) at the start of the criminal trial of 3 Belgian physicians involved in the 2010 death of 37-year Tine Nys.
-Her life was ended by euthanasia (the term used in Belgium and the Netherlands for what in Canada is now termed “Medical Aid in Dying”).
+Her life was ended by euthanasia (the term used in Belgium and the Netherlands for what in Canada is now termed “Medical Assistance in Dying”).
 Tine Nys had been diagnosed by a psychiatrist, one of the co-accused in this trial, with Asperger’s syndrome.
 Two months later her life was ended, on her request, by one of the physicians.
 Her family was deeply troubled by the approval of her euthanasia request and traumatized by the allegedly sloppy way in which the procedure was performed.

-Belgium is one of only two countries (with the Netherlands) that allow euthanasia for reasons of mental illness.
+Belgium is one of only two countries (with the Netherlands) that allow and practice euthanasia for reasons of mental illness.
 It is only since about 2010 that the countries have seen a gradual increase in the number of euthanasia cases for mental health reasons.
 This also coincides with a significant increase in euthanasia procedures involving people who are not terminally ill or in the final stages of their life.
-More details on these developments in Belgium and the Netherlands, which reveal a normalization of the practice outside the end-of-life context, can be found here
+More details on these developments in Belgium and the Netherlands, which reveal a normalization of the practice outside the end-of-life context, can be found here.

-This commentary is of particular interest in Canada, where the government appears committed to expand by March 2020 the current Medical Aid in Dying law outside the context of end-of-life, in response to the Quebec trial court decision in Truchon, which the Attorneys General of Canada and Quebec failed to appeal (for a commentary on why they should have appealed, see here).
+This commentary is of particular interest in Canada, where the government appears committed to expand by March 2020 the current Medical Assistance in Dying [MAID] law outside the context of end-of-life, in response to the Quebec trial court decision in Truchon, which the Attorneys General of Canada and Quebec failed to appeal (for a commentary on why they should have appealed, see here).

 Being diagnosed with Autism saved my life